Gibbs measures for geodesic flow on CAT(-1) spaces: Gibbs measure as an equilibrium state

 which is well-defined and finite $\nu$-almost everywhere.
 One computes

-which is, other than the multiplication by $\tau$, equal to the difference in the metric pressures of $m$ and $\nu$.
+and observe that the term in parentheses is the difference in the free energies of $m$ and $\nu$.
 On the other hand, it is shown from the definition of $\psi$ that $\int \psi\,d\nu \leq 1$.
 Thus by Jensen's inequality,